Evidence for spin liquid behavior in the frustrated three-dimensional $S = 1/2$ Heisenberg garnet NaCa$_{2}$Cu$_{2}$(VO$_{4}$)$_{3}$: Results

-The broad excitation observed at $T = \SI{1.5}{\kelvin}$ (Fig. \ref{fig:3}) is intriguing.
-On one hand, it does not fully resemble the dispersionless dome-like feature often seen in gapless quantum spin liquid candidates \cite{Fak2012,Han2012,Chillal2020}.
-On the other hand, there is no evidence for incipient magnetic order down to $T = \SI{50}{\milli\kelvin}$, which could give rise to highly damped spin waves and explain its dispersive nature.
-To gain a better understanding, we quantitatively characterize it by fitting successive energy cuts, integrated in a momentum window $Q\pm \SI{0.05}{\angstrom^{-1}}$ (see Methods), for $T=\SI{1.5}{\kelvin}$ and $T=\SI{20}{\kelvin}$ (cuts for $Q=\SI{0.85}{\angstrom^{-1}}$ are shown in Figs. \ref{fig:3}c,f; some others are shown in Supplementary Material C).
-Clearly, the data cannot be described by a single peak of any shape due to the lack of intensity around $E \approx \SI{1}{\milli\electronvolt}$.
+To gain a better understanding, we quantitatively characterize it by fitting successive energy cuts, integrated in a momentum window $Q\pm \SI{0.05}{\angstrom^{-1}}$ for $T=\SI{1.5}{\kelvin}$ and $T=\SI{20}{\kelvin}$ (cuts for $Q=\SI{0.85}{\angstrom^{-1}}$ are shown in Figs.~\hyperref[fig:3]{\ref*{fig:3}c},~\hyperref[fig:3]{\ref*{fig:3}f}, \hyperref[fig:SM_Fig4]{\ref*{fig:SM_Fig4}a} and \hyperref[fig:SM_Fig4]{\ref*{fig:SM_Fig4}b} \cite{SM}).
+Clearly, the data cannot be described by a single peak of any shape due to the dip in intensity around $E \approx \SI{1}{\milli\electronvolt}$.
 Instead, a dual response is necessary to accurately reproduce the signal.
-We achieve very good agreement with the data up to at least $Q =\SI{2.25}{\angstrom^{-1}}$ with the scattering function:
+We achieve very good agreement with the data up to at least $Q =\SI{2.25}{\angstrom^{-1}}$ using the scattering function: